andrewklajman/server-config/readme.md

 # Todo

+- create auto start for browser and terminal
+    * Seems like xinit is it
 - slstatus: battery, wifi mullvad, time date,
-- Arrange storage options
+        * Filed for it.

 - Create a YubiKey Storage encryption
+- rust pi hole
+- minimal config
+- extra configs in grub

 - Deploy to PC (Install windows)
     * Ventoy works